Overview

 All Custom Arguments

-In addition to the ID and being able to specify which buttons appear, there are a plethora of other attributes that can be used to customize a buttons panel.
+In addition to the ID and being able to specify which buttons appear, there are a plethora of other attributes that can be used to customize a button panel.
 Here’s a list of them all:

 Argument | Description | Accepted Values |